KamCioGIT/rsg-ranch_/README.md

-# RSG Ranch - Advanced Animal Husbandry for RedM
+#  Ranch - Advanced Animal Husbandry for RedM

 A comprehensive ranching system for RedM using the RSG Core framework.
 This resource allows players to own ranches, buy and raise animals, collect products, craft items, and sell livestock for profit.